Last updated on July 2nd, 2023 at 11:58 am

 The types of building drawings required for the execution of projects are prepared by the Architect.
 Structural consultant and other consultants.

 While a consultant is capable of developing concepts for the project types of building drawings and designs, Architects Consultants with wide field experience are able to give better and detailed drawings.

-- In case of insufficient details in a drawing, the site engineer/site in-charge should get his doubts clarified from the architect/Consultant.
+- In case of insufficient details in a drawing, the site engineer/site in charge should get his doubts clarified from the architects.

 - If due to workload, contacting the Architect or Consultant for minor detailing is not possible. the ‘assumption factor’ comes into the picture.